meshtastic/ATAK-Plugin/README.md

 # Meshtastic Plugin
- ATAK Plugin for sending CoT to IMeshService
+Offical Meshtastic ATAK Plugin for sending CoT to IMeshService in the Meshtastic Android app.